 3 simple steps for using GPMAW lite

-You can use GPMAW lite to easily find the amino acid sequences for any known protein.
-The tool uses both the NCBI and UniProt databases to search for the sequence.
+You can use GPMAW lite to find the amino acid sequences for any known protein easily.
+The tool uses the NCBI and UniProt databases to search for the sequence.
 First of all, you can write a sequence directly into the tool.
-Or if you wish, you can copy the sequence from other programs or documents.
-Just remember to always use the 1-letter code.
+Or, if you wish, you can copy the sequence from other programs or documents.
+Just remember always to use the 1-letter code.

-With the CLEAN function you remove all non-amino acid characters.
-This is for instance numbers, spaces, and special signs from the sequence.
+With the CLEAN function, you remove all non-amino acid characters.
+For instance, numbers, spaces, and special signs from the sequence.
 It also turns lowercase letters into uppercase.

 Use the RESET function to clear all entries.

 Secondly, you can choose from three types of protein sequence analysis:

 Protein information.
 This function provides basic information about the protein:

 - Basic molecular weight (like mono-isotopic and average mass, non-reduced form)